fabric/fabric/docs/index.rst

 * ``from __future__ import with_statement``: a "future import" required to use the ``with`` statement in Python 2.5 -- a feature you'll be using frequently.
-Python 2.6 users have this built-in and won't need the extra import.
+Python 2.6 users don't need to do this.
 * ``<true_value> if <expression> else <false_value>``: Python's relatively new
   ternary statement, available in 2.5 and newer.
 Python 2.4 and older used to fake this with ``<expression> and <true_value> or <false_value>``.